chradev/pi-h264-to-browser-streamer/README.md

 Streaming from a single camera is based on the original application and web interface with some extends like:
  * reading of customization parameters from the command line
  * adding of time stamp to the video using opencv2 and local preview
- * testing and adding of picam2.set_controls({"ScalerCrop": scalerCrop}) for PTZ setup
+ * testing and adding of picam2.set_controls({"ScalerCrop": scalerCrop}) for PTZ control
  * adding more camera parameters to index-ss.html at its templatization
- * building right WS url and adding of sliders for PRZ controls of the camera
+ * building right WS url and adding of sliders for PTZ controls of the camera
- * adding message protocol to WS to send back to the server PRZ controls commands
+ * adding message protocol to WS to send back to the server PTZ controls commands
- * implement PRZ controls in server WS when PRZ control is received
+ * implement PTZ controls in server WS message handler when PTZ command is received
- * adding client analog clock to the web interface
+ * adding client synchronized analog clock to the web interface
    * it was done tnaks to https://github.com/MrTech-AK/Analog.OnlineClock
-   * style.css was added to index-ss.html head section because of .clock -> background: url(clock.svg);
+   * style.css was added to index-ss.html head section because of .clock -> background: url(clock.svg)
    * components styles was modified to keep the clock transparent and on top of the video

 **Notes:**
  * clock and video components styles are not optimized and well done;
  * single camera streamer will be used mainly for experimental and test purposes

-### New changes usage
+### New changes in single camera streamer usage

  * run in src: ```python3 server-ss.py``` and/or ```python3 server-ss.py -n 1 -p 8001```
  * browse: ```http://RPi-IP:8000/``` and/or ```http://RPi-IP:8001/```